arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.16.17
+>bathetic : adj. : producing an unintentional effect of anticlimax.
+Or, characterized by bathos, which is "the sudden appearance of a silly idea or event in a book, movie, etc., that is serious in tone."

+### 01.15.17
+I read *The Castle of Otranto* today.
+It's a pretty interesting book that fails the Bechdel test quite nicely.
+In the introduction it says this:

+> Accordingly, the Goths laid the foundations of culture - particularly of literary culture.
+While Temple agreed that the Goths invented rhyme, he placed this innovation within the powerful cultural context of literacy.
+The Goths, it was imagined, wrote in a Runic alphabet comparable in the development of written language to the Hieroglyphs of ancient Egypt. (xx)

+I can't verify it on the internet (Wikipedia has contrasting information) but I guess it's still slightly interesting.

+### 01.14.17
+The top DJs in the world make order of [$10 million a year](http://www.forbes.com/pictures/eeel45jfeg/1-tiesto-22-million/#2f7967f6ccc9).
+On a related note, here's an interesting article about [Skrillex](http://www.forbes.com/sites/zackomalleygreenburg/2012/08/02/skrillex-the-15-million-dj/#3f97aa7e407a).

 ### 01.12.17
 >anhedonia : noun : inability to feel pleasure.